chrisgleitze/full-vim-experience/README.md

 # The full Vim developer experience

-This is my guide to the full Vim developer experience, so you can use Vim in the IDE, the browser and on your Operation System (OS).
+This is my guide to the full Vim developer experience, so you can use Vim in the IDE, know how to start with Neovim, use Vim the browser and on your Operation System (OS).

 ## tl;dr - the summary